Integralist/integralist.co.uk/content/posts/go-interfaces.md

 The reason this is a problem is because the `process` function still _knows_ that the returned object is a `http.Response` because it has to reference the `Body` field of the response, which isn't defined on the object we've injected (meaning the function intrinsically _knows_ of its existence).

 How far you take your interface design is up to you.
-For me, I don't necessarily want to solve all possible concerns unless I have a need to do so.
+You don't necessarily have to solve all possible concerns at once (unless there really is a need to do so).

-Meaning that this refactor could be considered 'good enough' for our use cases.
-Your values and standards may differ, and so you need to consider your options for how you might what to design this solution in such a way that it would allow you to not be reliant at all on HTTP as the transport mechanism.
+Meaning, this refactor _could_ be considered 'good enough' for your use cases.
+Alternatively your values and standards may differ, and so you need to consider your options for how you might what to design this solution in such a way that it would allow the code to not be so reliant on HTTP as the transport mechanism.

 > Note: we'll revisit this code later and consider another refactor that will help clean up this first pass of code decoupling.

-But first, let's look at how we might want to test this code.
+But first, let's look at how we might want to test this initial code refactor (as testing this code allows us to learn some interesting things when it comes to needing to mock interfaces).

 ## Testing